-where $|\psi\rangle$ is an eigenstate of the Hamiltonian in the original definition~\cite{kutsuzawa2022}.
+where $|\psi\rangle$ denotes the eigenstate of the Hamiltonian in the original definition~\cite{kutsuzawa2022}.
 In the thermal phase, the twist overlap is expected to vanish because the twisted state with a spin-wave-like excitation is orthogonal to the original state.
-By contrast, the long-wave-length perturbation given by the twist operator gives little effect on eigenstates in the localized phase, which implies a finite twist overlap.
+In contrast, the long-wavelength perturbation given by the twist operator has little effect on the eigenstates in the localized phase, which implies a finite twist overlap.